Now in Day 36 of 254

 From engineers who've built LogStream.

 Last Tuesday I had a Kafka rebalance issue at 2am.
 The Day 47 lesson was the thing that fixed it.
-That single lesson was worth $499.
+That single lesson was worth the subscription.
 The lifetime tier just removes the 'should I still be paying for this' question.

 A